Hiring costs add up very quickly if an efficient process is not in place.

 As we have seen, multiple rounds of unstructured interviews can cost employers who have to compensate the interviewers for their time and effort, but employers are also paying the price of losing out on skilled candidates who become fed up with the process.

-A skills-based hiring approach removes this indirect cost by limiting interviews whenever possible in favor of pre-employment tests and skills assessments that give the candidate an opportunity to actually do the work.
+A skills-based hiring approach removes this indirect cost by limiting interviews whenever possible in favor of pre-employment tests and skills assessments.

 Hiring managers are a crucial piece of any thriving business.
 Making sure they are supported just as much as the employees they are hiring is a must.
 Skills-based hiring lightens their load while increasing their flexibility and autonomy in the workplace, which impacts job satisfaction.